alexKleider/phInfo/README.md

 The process is divided up into the following steps.
 Some are specific for the `Raspberry Pi`.
-These include the first two and the 4th.
+These include the first two.
-The 6th (Configuring ...,)  7th (Updating ...)( and the 9th
+The 5th (Configuring ...,)  6th (Updating ...)( and the 8th
 (Network ...) are also specific to the `Raspberry Pi` but if you are using some other target machine, these same instructions could probably be fairly easily adapted.
-Updating and Upgrading (the 7th item) might work as is since pretty standard `Debian` commands are used; Network Setup (item 9) will almost certainly differ.
+Updating and Upgrading (the 6th item) might work as is since pretty standard `Debian` commands are used; Network Setup (item 8) will almost certainly differ.
 Look over the code and modify to suit your use case.

 1. Raspberry Pi Acquisition
 1. SD Card Preparation (RASPBIAN-LITE)
 1. Staging Machine Preparation
-4. IP Address Discovery
-1. Log on to the Target Machine
+4. Log on to the Target Machine
-6. Configuring (`raspi-config`) the Pi
+5. Configuring (`raspi-config`) the Pi
-7. Updating and Upgrading the Raspberry Pi
+6. Updating and Upgrading the Raspberry Pi
-1. Installation of Utilities (Bring in the Repository)
+7. Installation of Utilities (Bring in the Repository)
-9. Network Setup  (Specific to Pi's hardware)
+8. Network Setup  (Specific to Pi's hardware)
 1. Bring in Dependencies
 1. Server Setup
 1. Pathagar Book Server